AiravataTechnologies/ATOPD/replit.md

 ## Overview

 This is a full-stack OPD (Outpatient Department) management system designed for hospitals and clinics, optimized for tablet use.
 The application provides a comprehensive solution for managing hospital registration, OPD departments, doctors, and patients through a modern web interface.
+The system is now fully integrated with the user's MongoDB database and displays real-time data from the database.

+## Recent Changes (January 2025)
+- ✓ **Database Migration**: Successfully converted entire system from PostgreSQL to MongoDB
+- ✓ **Database Integration**: Connected to user's specific MongoDB URI (mongodb+srv://airavatatechnologiesprojects:JayShreeRam@27@atopd.436ykvh.mongodb.net)
+- ✓ **ObjectId Handling**: Fixed all frontend-backend serialization issues for MongoDB ObjectIds
+- ✓ **Real Data Display**: Updated dashboard to show actual counts from database instead of dummy data
+- ✓ **API Functionality**: All REST endpoints working correctly with MongoDB storage
+- ✓ **Type Safety**: Fixed all ID reference issues across frontend components (_id vs id)

+## Current Status
+The system is fully operational with MongoDB integration.
+Hospital "AIRAVATA TECHNOLOGIES" has been successfully registered as test data.
+All forms and data tables properly handle MongoDB document structure.

 ## User Preferences